 They can help you build some of the most tried-and-true automation for processes that include targeted follow-up by product interest, engagement tagging, product tagging, and sending abandoned shopping cart reminders.

 You can also find the recipes featured here in the other menu categories that describe them.
 For example, the Product Interest Targeted Follow-up recipe can also be found in the “Increase Revenue” category.

 We’ve highlighted several recipes below and labeled the ones that you can also find in the “Recommended” category.

-If your main goal is to increase sales and boost your revenue, the automations in this category are designed to help you do just that.
+If your main goal is to increase sales and boost your revenue, the automation in this category is designed to help you do just that.